LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD
 * Item 10223: GridPanel updates for search input and filter display in grid header
   * add SearchBox component and display in GridPanel header bar
+  * add Filters button to GridPanel header to open the GridFilterModal

 ### version 2.149.1
 *Released*: 30 March 2022